-Additionally, Table \ref{tab:twosteps_results} provides a comprehensive overview of the numerical results for the temporal link prediction task.
-The table includes the MAP and mean reciprocal rank (MRR) (see its definition in our prior work~\cite{xu2022dyng2g}) values achieved by utilizing stochastic graph embeddings learned from the modified DynG2G model with two-step approach.
+Several real-world datasets exhibit highly transient and possibly non-Markovian dynamics.
+In such datasets, including the history of the graph's temporal evolution may help to learn more meaningful graph embeddings.
+This is because long-term history provides crucial insights into recurring patterns, emerging trends, and potential outcomes.
+Our discussions in section \ref{sec:TEAplot} and \ref{sec:cosine_similarity} further elaborate on the rich temporal dynamics exhibited by the datasets considered in this work, and motivate algorithms that capture long-term dependencies.
+However, in DynG2G~\cite{xu2022dyng2g}, the weight initialization for a given timestamp is done solely based on the previous timestamp.
+To address this problem of DynG2G, we first apply a conventional multi-step method to capture temporal dynamics over timestamps.
+That is, we consider a linear combination of multiple previous steps to initialize the weights.
+To this end, we first carry out experiments with a two-step method to improve the weight initialization schema in the DynG2G model:

-To further improve the expressivity of the DynG2G model~\cite{xu2022dyng2g}, we consider a ``three-step method'' that enables capturing heterogeneous dynamics learned from the previous three timestamps.
-The specific weight initialization schema is presented in Eq.~\ref{eq:three-step-method}.
-The weight matrix at timestamp $t$ is initialized by transferring the learned weight matrices from three previous timestamps with different coefficients ($\theta_1, \theta_2, \theta_3$), where $\theta_1 + \theta_2 + \theta_3 = 1$.
+Specifically, we initialize the weight matrix $W_t$ at timestamp $t$ using a weighted schema by $\theta$ based on the weight matrices learned from timestamps $t-1$ and $t-2$.
+Note that the aforementioned two-step method is equivalent to the DynG2G method when $\theta = 1$, i.e., when we use the weight matrices of just the previous timestamp to initialize the current timestamp.
+We also consider a three-step method, where we consider the previous three timestamps to initialize the weight matrices for the current timestamps as follows:

-The corresponding temporal link prediction results on the UCI dataset with three-step approach are shown in Table.~\ref{tab:3steps_results}.
-The experimental results show that by leveraging more temporal node context, the three-step method achieves higher MAP and MRR values compared to the two-step method on the UCI dataset.
+Here $\theta_1, \theta_2$ and $\theta_3$ are coefficients that determine the weighting or the relative importance of the previous timestamps, and are user defined hyperparameters.
+A three-step method would be contain more temporal information from the past, and therefore would result in more accurate embeddings as demonstrated by the results discussed in section \ref{sec:multistep}.

-The findings derived from the multi-step method offer great insights into the benefits of increasing the temporal context for accurate and robust dynamic graph embedding learning.
+The findings derived from the multi-step method offer useful insights into the benefits of increasing the temporal context for accurate and robust dynamic graph embedding learning.